 Great advertising and design briefs have insights and anecdotes – quotes from buyers, interesting stories about the company, key research findings.
 Stuff like that.

 Bummer briefs are incomplete, or dictate the creative, or use ambiguous language.
 Fluff like that.

 Here is the creative brief template that I use.
-You may download a MS Word or Adobe PDF version.
+You may download a MS Word version for free.

 Download Creative Brief Template – MS Word (.docx)

 Provide a brief description of project and the expected deliverables.
 Keep this overview to just one paragraph as this is the creative brief only.
 Additional details can be referenced in the Resources section.

 List 2-3 desired outcomes and strategies for success, including measurable results if possible.

 Identify the target due date for the finished project and any event date driving completion.
 Also include major milestones or checkpoint dates that occur during the creative and production process.